euniversal/umei-api-specification/error-codes.md

 MarketNotYetOpen
 : The market has not yet opened for trading for the period specified in the order

-Unauthorized
-: The request is not authorized for the current user

 InconsistentPeriods
 : 'periodTo' must be subsequent to 'periodFrom'